Our verdict

 Honestly, the D.O.N.
 Issue #4 made us feel like we were wearing a waterproof hiking boot.
 To convey our experience through a lab test, we pumped some smoke through the shoe's upper.
 As you can see from the video below, there is absolutely no smoke/air passing through the toebox!

-Only a tiny streak of vapor is able to escape from the gap between the tongue and the upper edge.
+Only a tiny streak of vapour is able to escape from the gap between the tongue and the upper edge.
 This is obviously not enough to keep your feet ventilated and fresh on a warm summer day.
 Thus, we gave this Adidas shoe the lowest breathability score: 1 out of 5.

 And just to be 100% sure, let's have a transparency check.
 Holding the shoe's upper half over bright light makes it absolutely clear that there are no hidden ventilation holes or breathable mesh panels.